Elon Musk apologizes for antisemitic tweet but tells advertisers ‘go f**k yourself’ | News Channel 3-12

 Clad in a leather jacket, black jeans leather boots, and a necklace given to him by a family member of an Israeli hostage that says “bring them home,” Musk added that it’s been “a hell of a year,” and admitted that he sometimes says “the wrong thing.”

-A number of prominent brands paused their advertising on X, formally known as Twitter, this month following Musk’s public embrace of an antisemitic conspiracy theory favored by White supremacists.
+A number of prominent brands paused their advertising on X, formerly known as Twitter, this month following Musk’s public embrace of an antisemitic conspiracy theory favored by White supremacists.

 The advertising exodus included media companies like Disney, Paramount, NBCUniversal, Comcast, Lionsgate and Warner Bros.
 Discovery, the parent of CNN.